- 5 nights in mid-range hotels in Lhasa and Tsedang and 6 nights camping.

 Tea, coffee and hot chocolate are also provided at all meals.
 We use as much fresh produce as possible and our cooks and kitchen crew maintain exceptional standards of cleanliness and food preparation hygiene.
 Special dietary requirements can always be catered for.

-Besides, its advisable to bring on your own some dry fruits, energy bars, chocolates, supplement vitamins etc to eat on the way.
+Besides, it's advisable to bring on your own some dry fruits, energy bars, chocolates, supplement vitamins etc. to eat on the way.

 Guide and Crews

 Right upon arrival at Lhasa airport, we will be met by your guide who will accompany you throughout the trip.
 We pick knowledgeable, friendly and flexible guides who are also recommended by our former clients.
-The guide, beside working as an interpreter and giving a valuable insight into the Tibetan way of life, he helps you check in hotel, co-ordinates with drivers and other crews and deals with local bureaucracies as and when required.
+The guide, besides working as an interpreter and giving a valuable insight into the Tibetan way of life, he helps you check in hotel, co-ordinates with drivers and other crews and deals with local bureaucracies as and when required.
 Your guide carries all necessary documents required for check posts or hotels during your trip.
 On trekking trips, we will also have a special cook and additional help depending on group size.
 During trekking, gears and supplies are transported by pack animals driven by animal drivers.
 The drivers and animal caretakers may or may not speak English but you will be impressed by their sense of hospitality and service.